jakob-lilliemarck/before-n-after/README.md

 }
 ```

-*`usePipeline()`* returns two functions composed from right to left.
-The first function is the function to decorate, the rest of the arguments are the middle- and after-ware decorators.
+*`usePipeline()`* returns two functions with argument-functions composed from
+right to left.
+The first argument is the function to decorate which will be
+called last.
+The rest are the middle- and after-wares.

-*`runMiddleware(...args)`* runs the function with middleware only, no afterware
+*`runMiddleware(...args)`* runs the function with middleware only, no afterware.

 *`runAfterware(...args)`* run the function with both middle- and after-ware.
 ```js
 const fnToDecorate = (value) => value